-Our team of in-house research experts – the Attest centre of excellence (ACE) – also work with clients on a daily basis to design surveys that optimise for respondent engagement, because sourcing the sample is just half the job; then you need to encourage them to answer honestly.
+Our team of in-house research experts – the Customer Research Team – also work with clients on a daily basis to design surveys that optimise for respondent engagement, because sourcing the sample is just half the job; then you need to encourage them to answer honestly.

 There’s also no chance of duplication.
 Even though you can access respondents through multiple panels, each respondent can only access your survey once thanks to IP and unique respondent ID checks.
 These checks block respondents from answering on behalf of multiple panels, meaning each response you see in the results dashboard is always unique.

 Our mixed-method of sampling means our respondent pool is constantly growing, refreshing and evolving.
 This keeps the quality of the data we gather high, and avoids any sample fatigue.
 We keep up with this growing sample with regular updates to the demographics you can reach through Attest, and a live number of respondents available to see in-platform.

 If you’ve got any questions about our sampling technique, our data quality measures or getting started using Attest yourself, don’t hesitate to reach out.

 Get in touch to find out more!

 Convinced that a mixed methodology sample is the best route to quality responses?
 Our team of research experts can help you get started reaching the consumers that matter most to your brand.